-Crayons to CAD is an interactive, standards-based middle school grade specific curriculum which introduces students to the built environment as they construct “green” schools, or new baseball fields or parks and community centers.
+Institute for Shaping the Built Environment (ISBE) is an interactive, standards-based middle school grade specific curriculum which introduces students to the built environment as they construct “green” schools, or new baseball fields or parks and community centers.
 Math, Science, technology, engineering and communications are heavily embedded in the interactive, project-based program.
 The experience culminates in a design-build competition showcased at NICE’s annual iBuild Showcase.
-Both Crayons to CAD and iBuild Showcase are sponsored by NICE.
+Both ISBE and iBuild Showcase are sponsored by NICE.

 Instructor manuals and student materials are available on-line for registered participants.
 There are separate programs for 6th, 7th and 8th grade classes.